Parkbee/assessment/backend/readme.md

 ### Additional information

 - Each garage contains one or more door(s), doors could be of `Entry`, `Exit`, or `Pedestrian` type.
-- To imitate door opening and hardware reachability check, send a ping to the door's IP address.
+- To imitate door opening and hardware reachability check, you must send a ping to the door's IP address.
+Be sure to actually ping an address.

 ## Requirements

 Please spend no more than 4 hours on the assessment.
-Try your best to meet the following requirements:
+Try your best to meet the following requirements as this is what we will evaluate your code on:

 - Complete the user stories below and make sure that the code meets the acceptance criteria below.
-- The code must compile and run in one step
+- The code must compile and run in one step.
-- The solution should contain unit test project
+- The solution must contain **unit** tests, that tests logic in your classes.
 - Do not include artifacts from your local builds, such as NuGet packages, obj and bin folders.
+- Create **correct** abstractions.
+- Apply DDD where it makes sense.
+- Ensure you use the .NET framework in the correct way.
+- Apply the SOLID principles in your design.
+- Ensure you create a folder and project structure that correctly represents it's boundary.
+- Ensure that all your class and method names express the correct intent.
+- 1 assembly is not going to be enough.

 ### Main requirements